duplocloud/tenant-terraform-generator/README.md

 export tf_version=0.14.11  # Terraform version to be used, Default is 0.14.11. export validate_tf="false" # Whether to validate generated tf code, Default is true. export generate_tf_state="false" # Whether to import generated tf resources, Default is false.
-                                 # If true please use 'AWS_PROFILE' environment variable, This required for s3 backend
+                                 # If true please use 'AWS_PROFILE' environment variable, This is required for s3 backend.
 ```
 5. Set DISABLETFSTATERESOURCECREATION key as false in DuploCloud.
 Please contact the DuploCloud team for assistance.